Diaper Fetish

 Overview

-Diaper fetishism is an interest, in adults, centred on diapers: valued for their material and fit, the sensation of wearing them, and associated themes of comfort, vulnerability, care, or age regression.
+A diaper fetish is an adult interest centred on diapers: valued for their material and fit, the sensation of wearing them, and associated themes of comfort, vulnerability, care, or age regression.
+When the interest is centred on the garment and on perceiving oneself as an infant, the clinical literature labels it autonepiophilia.
 People who identify with it commonly call themselves diaper lovers (DLs); the broader subculture is described as ABDL (adult baby / diaper lover), within which the diaper-focused interest sits alongside, but is separable from, the role-based regression of adult babies.
-This article is clinical and non-explicit, and concerns consenting adults only; the role-play involved is symbolic and adult and must never involve actual minors.
+This article is clinical and non-explicit, and concerns consenting adults only; the role-play involved is symbolic and adult, and must never involve actual minors.

 History & origins